 Teacher Appreciation Breakfast

 Invite teachers from your church and community.
-Free breakfast before school year starts.
+Free breakfast before the school year starts.
 Small thank you gifts.
 Let them know you appreciate what they do.

 Family Game Night Back-to-School Edition